 Parmigiano Reggiano is wildly nutritious, rich in protein and calcium.
 This is a dense cheese made from partly skim milk.
 The aging process results in a cheese with a very low water content, so a little goes a long way.
 The average amount of Parmigiano Reggiano that you would grate over a dish of pasta, 2-3 tablespoons -- between 1/3 and 1/2 an ounce -- has more protein than a serving of chicken, according to the Oxford Companion to Italian Food.

 But you can do so much more with it than just grate it over pasta.
-You can add zing to any soup, especially a nice cold-weather vegetable minestrone, or even chicken soup, by sprinkling a little Parmigiano Reggiano on top just before serving.
+You can add zing to any soup, especially a nice cold-weather vegetable minestrone, for stuffings and fillings, to gratin any vegetable under the grill, in salads and dressings, shaved on a plate of bresaola and much, much more.
 In pesto, a good Parmigiano Reggiano can make the difference between so-so and oh wow!
-Add some Parmigiano Reggiano to the ground meat when you're making meatloaf, along with Italian-style herbed bread crumbs, and presto! ?
-Meatloaf Italiano.

 Weight: Approx. 1lb